-158 Repayment, by bailor, of necessary expenses Where goods are boiled gratitiously, the boilor shall repay to the baile the necessary expenses in curred by him for the purpose of bailment.
-159 Restoration of Joods lent grotutiously Wher goods are lent gratitiously, lender may at anytime relaire its return even though the goods are lest for specified time or purpose.
-However, if any loss or damage is caused to boilee beyond the benefit received from such bailment, bailor shall indemnify the borrower for the amount of loss exceeding the benefit received.
+158 Repayment, by bailor, of necessary expenses Where goods are brilled gratifiously, the boilor sha repay to the bailed the necessary extenses in curred by him for the purpose of bailment.
+159 Restoration of goods lent gratutiously Wher goods are lent gratitiously, lender may at anytime relaise its return even though the goods are lent for specified time or purpose.
+However, if any loss or damage is caused to boiled beyond the benefit received from such boilee beyond the benefit received from such boilment, boildr shall indemnify the borrower for the amount of loss exceeding the benefit relicived.

-161 Bailer's responsibility Return of Joods boiled, on when & oods are expiration of time or accomplish not duly retuined ment of juipose.
-If by default It is duty of boiler to return of brilee He yours to the boilor the goods boiled are not returned without demand of soon of at Propertime he time expired or purpose is resonfonsible to bailor for any CS LLM:ARJUN CI Termination of agatitious boilment by Jerk of either the bailor or of the boiler.
-Boilor extitled to increme or Profit from the goods boiled - Boilee is bound to deliver to the bailor any increme or profit accurate from the goods boiled.
+160 161 Return of Joods boiled, on expiration of time or accomplish ment of purpose.
+Baileous responsibility when goods are Not duly retuined It is duty of boiler to return to the boilor the goods boiled TF by Jefault of brille the you's are not returned Without demand as soon as time expired or purpose accomplished at protestime, he CS LLM ARJUN CH 162 -> Termination of Gratitious of either the bailor 1022.
+[163] -> Boilor entitled to increat goods boiled - Boilee is Lound to deliver to the bailor any incre. from the goods brilled. be or front accurat